 One of Spain’s most famous Balearic Islands, Ibiza was once known as a party destination perfect for hedonists dancing the night away.
 While its animated atmosphere certainly remains in some areas, this Spanish island offers so much more than just nightclubs.

 From crisp rosé wine to pine forests to hidden beach coves, Ibiza is perfect for any and every type of traveler.
 So whether you’re a party animal, have the kids in tow, or want a rejuvenating beach trip, Ibiza should be your next island destination.
+Here’s how to navigate Ibiza in a multitude of ways depending on the travel experience you’re looking to have,

 Getting To Ibiza and How To Get Around